jakub-bochenski/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_datadog.md

 ### Step 2: Configure a test API

 If you don't have any APIs configured yet, create a subdirectory called `apps` in the current directory.
-Create a new file `apidef-hello-world.json` and copy this simple API definition:
+Create a new file `apidef-hello-world.json` and copy this very simple API definition for testing purposes:

 ```json
 {